Skip to main content

 Nomad eSIM offers something no other major provider does: a free 3-day trial with 500MB-1GB of data in select countries.
 If you’ve never used an eSIM before and want to verify it works on your phone before spending money, Nomad removes the risk entirely.

-What Makes Nomad Different
+What Makes Nomad Stand Out

 Pricing